Is Chinese a hard language to learn?

 If you enjoy the process, don’t worry about taking the “hours” to learn Mandarin.

-There is always an element of intimidation involved in beginning something new.
+There is always an element of intimidation when starting something new.
 And language study is no exception.
-It is no secret that learning a language requires a great deal of time and effort.
+It is no secret that learning a language requires significant time and effort.

-It isn’t a massive task but requires consistency and dedication.
+It isn’t a massive task, but it requires consistency and dedication.
 Speaking a foreign language has its advantages and its drawbacks.
 Yet, your efforts will be rewarded.
 You will feel a sense of accomplishment.

 It is all about building a solid foundation early on and having patience when learning a new language.
 This becomes easier with the right attitude and approach.